 - Chord Input Filtering with Harmonic Awareness

-Set keyboard split ranges and limit how many notes the plugin reads from your chord input (up to 5).
-When you play different chords, the pattern adjusts based on the chord root instead of playing a fixed sequence regardless of what you’re holding down.
+You can set keyboard split ranges and choose how many notes BlueARP reads from your chord input, up to five.
+When you play new chords, the pattern changes to match the chord root, instead of always playing the same sequence.

 - Real-Time Pattern Chains for Live Switching

-Create multiple patterns and chain them together.
-Switch between chains during performance without breaking sync.
-You can move from verse patterns to chorus patterns mid-song without manual reloading.
+Make several patterns and link them together.
+You can switch between these chains during a performance without losing sync.
+This lets you move from verse to chorus patterns in the middle of a song, without having to reload anything.

 - MIDI Clock Quantization and DAW Sync

-Patterns lock to your DAW’s MIDI clock for accurate timing.
-Real-time quantization fixes timing inconsistencies from live playing.
-It supports AU MIDI-FX on macOS and VST3 formats for straightforward routing.
+Patterns stay in time with your DAW’s MIDI clock for accurate timing.
+Real-time quantization corrects any timing issues from live playing.
+BlueARP works as an AU MIDI-FX on macOS and as a VST3 plugin, making routing easy.

 3. CodeFN42 RandARP

-The plugin works with MIDI only, so you route it to a synth or sampler for sound.
+The plugin works only with MIDI, so you route it to a synth or sampler for sound.
 Directional probability bias affects which intervals are more likely to play without locking you into a fixed up or down pattern.
 You can favor upward motion without forcing every note to rise.

 - Per-Note Probability Weighting

 Give different weights to each note in your chord.
-Higher weights favor important tones like the root and fifth.
+Higher weights favor important tones, such as the root and fifth.
 Lower weights let color tones like 9ths or 7ths show up occasionally.
 This keeps sequences familiar but not repetitive.

 - Direction Bias Without Fixed Patterns